Table of Contents

 The law of love toward God and man was by not new.
 Jesus was the first, however, to unite the thoughts of Deuteronomy 6:4, 5 and Leviticus 19:18 as summing up “the whole duty of man” (Ecclesiastes 12:13).
 Matthew 22:37–40 commands us to love God and to love our neighbors, ending with the words, “On these two commandments hang all the Law and the Prophets.”

 Do These 2 Commands Replace the Ten Commandments?

-No. For the Ten Commandments hang from these two commands as our 10 fingers hang from our two hands.
+No. For the Ten Commandments (Exodus 20:3-17) hang from these two commands as our 10 fingers hang from our two hands.
 They are indivisible.
 Love to God makes keeping the first four commandments (which concern God) a pleasure, and love toward our neighbor makes keeping the last six (which concern our neighbor) a joy.

 Love fulfills the law by taking away the burden of mere obedience and by making law-keeping a joy (Psalm 40:8).
 When we truly love someone, keeping his requests becomes a delight.
 It is impossible to love the Lord and not keep His commandments, because the Bible says, “This is the love of God, that we keep His commandments.
 And His commandments are not burdensome” (1 John 5:3); “He who says, ‘I know Him,’ and does not keep His commandments, is a liar, and the truth is not in him” (1 John 2:4).